Letter from the Program Director

 The University of Connecticut School of Medicine/Hartford Hospital Neurology Residency program is designed to meet the educational needs of physicians-in-training.
 We focus on training residents to practice neurology successfully as it provides you with in-depth clinical experiences in a variety of settings.
 It also affords you ample opportunity to pursue individual areas of neurological interest.

-Because our program is based primarily at Hartford Hospital and the University of Connecticut Health Center, training occurs in both a large, urban hospital with a national reputation for clinical excellence and a smaller, academic health center that excels in teaching and research as well as clinical care.
+Because our program is based primarily at Hartford Hospital and the UConn Health, training occurs in both a large, urban hospital with a national reputation for clinical excellence and a smaller, academic health center that excels in teaching and research as well as clinical care.
 At each of these institutions, training is directed by a faculty of committed teacher-clinicians that includes both general and subspecialty neurologists.

 Since both private practitioners and academic neurologists participate, the outlook is broad.
 Clinicians in both academic and private practice are closely involved with the education of residents and there are opportunities to experience many specialized aspects of the practice of neurology.
 Resident teaching comes first in an atmosphere of modern, comprehensive and compassionate patient care from both the specialized staff and general neurologists.